Learn about KML File Format for Easy Map Data Visualization!

 KML stands for Keyhole Markup Language.

-What is a KML File?
+What is a KML File Format?

 A KML is a file format that uses Keyhole Markup Language to describe and store geographic data.
 It is an XML-based format specifically designed for representing geographical features and their attributes.
 It is commonly used for creating custom overlays, annotations and visualizations on digital maps.